Virginia

 - Profiling a known child in ways that produce legal or similarly significant effects

-Controllers also cannot collect precise geolocation data from a known child unless it is reasonably necessary to provide the service and the controller provides an active signal indicating collection is occurring.
+Controllers also cannot collect precise geolocation data from a known child unless it is reasonably necessary to provide the service and the controller provides an active signal indicating collection is occurring throughout the duration of collection.

-- Platforms must limit a minor's use of the platform to one hour per day per service or application
+- Limit minor users to one hour per day per service or application

 VCDPA Enforcement and Penalties